Opened 4 years ago

 BTW, should Appendix C of the Modelica Specification be updated to include clocked variables?

-comment:4 Changed 4 years ago by rfranke
+comment:4 by Rüdiger Franke, 4 years ago

 Sorry for having messed up the example with a continuous-time state in a clocked partition.
 This model generates one continuous-time state: